CiscoSecurity/tr-05-serverless-microsoft-graph-security/README.md

 ### CTIM Mapping Specifics

-Each Microsoft Graph Security [alert](https://docs.microsoft.com/en-us/graph/api/resources/alert?view=graph-rest-1.0) related to a supported observable is mapped to a single CTIM `Sighting` in a straightforward way (for example, `description` of an alert is mapped to a `description` of a sighting, and so on).
+Each Microsoft Graph Security [alert](https://docs.microsoft.com/en-us/graph/api/resources/alert?view=graph-rest-1.0) related to a supported observable is mapped to a single CTIM `Sighting` in a straightforward way.
+For example, `description` of an alert is mapped to `description` of a sighting.

 However, there are a few things that should be noted.